ethanancell/math4610/software_manual/fixed_point_iteration.md

 **Language**: C. This code can be compiled with the GNU C compiler (gcc).

-**Description/Purpose**: This code will calculate the root for a function used the fixed point iterative scheme.
+**Description/Purpose**: This code will calculate the root for a function usig the fixed point iterative scheme.
 A transformed function is required that will evaluate to the root itself if the root is plugged into the function.
 This "converted" function is required for fixed point iteration to work.

 **Input**:
 * double (\*gfunction)() - A function pointer to the "converted" function used to find the root of the original function.